What is a Thermistor?

-There are two types of thermistors, NTC Thermistors and PTC Thermistors.
+There are two types of thermistors, NTC Thermistor sensors and PTC Thermistor sensors.

 PTC thermistors (Positive Temperature Coefficient thermistors) experience an increase in resistance as body temperature increases.
 The two main types of PTC thermistors include the Ceramic Switching PTC, which is a non-linear

 device, and the Silicon PTC, which is highly linear.
 The transition temperature of switching PTCs is typically between 60°C and 120°C. Silicon PTC thermistors are typically rated up to 150°C, if used above this temperature they may exhibit a negative temperature coefficient.
 Silicon-based PTC thermistors have a much smaller drift than an NTC thermistor.
 They are inherently stable devices which are hermetically sealed in an axial leaded glass encapsulated package.
 The Silicon PTC thermistor is extremely reliable with a very long operational life.